sptmru/asterisk-ansible-playbook/README.md

 - install Ansible "community.general" collection: `ansible-galaxy collection install community.general`
 - run playbook this way: `ansible-playbook playbook.yaml -i inventory.yaml`

+Once it's done, you'll have Asterisk PBX, Fail2Ban and FreePBX installed on your server.
 If you don't need Fail2Ban or FreePBX, you can comment out the corresponding roles in `playbook.yaml`.

 ## Contact